mediafellows/mediafellows.github.io/collections/_news/20250304_mediafellows-Android-FireTV_Press_Release.md

         <strong><big>Cinematic Screening with Fire TV</big></strong>
       </p>
        <p>
-        Just like our <a target="blank" href="https://apps.apple.com/us/app/mediastore-generic-app/id1643153142">native Apple TV app</a>, mediafellows’ recently launched standard Fire TV app is available immediately for all users of our MediaStore platform with the newest update.
+        Just like our <a target="_blank" href="https://apps.apple.com/us/app/mediastore-generic-app/id1643153142">native Apple TV app</a>, mediafellows’ recently launched standard Fire TV app is available immediately for all users of our MediaStore platform with the newest update.
 Alternatively, mediafellows can develop a fully branded version that seamlessly reflects corporate identity across multiple platforms.
       </p>
       <p>
         Designed for premium screening quality in stunning <strong>4K Ultra HD</strong>, this app delivers an immersive cinematic experience with our renowned security features such as DRM, Dynamic Forensic, and Visible Watermarking.
 Content is perfectly showcased with a high-definition streaming solution that maximizes the impact of your screenings to enhance client engagement.
           </p>
           <p>
-            <a target="blank" href="https://www.amazon.com/mediafellows-MediaStore-Generic-App/dp/B0DQXTT9ND">Download the standard MediaStore Fire TV app on Amazon.</a>
+            <a target="_blank" href="https://www.amazon.com/mediafellows-MediaStore-Generic-App/dp/B0DQXTT9ND">Download the standard MediaStore Fire TV app on Amazon.</a>
         </p>
     </div>
 </div>